Latest Altlayer (ALT) News Update

 AltLayer's development continues with these milestones:

-1. SOC 2 & ISO 27001 Audit Completion (Q1 2026) – Finalizing enterprise-grade security certifications to bolster institutional trust and adoption.
+1. SOC 2 Type II & ISO 27001 Audit Completion (Q1 2026) – Finalizing enterprise-grade security certifications to boost institutional trust.

 Deep Dive

-Overview: AltLayer is undergoing SOC 2 Type II and ISO 27001 security audits, with completion targeted for Q1 2026 (AltLayer).
-SOC 2 Type II evaluates how well security controls perform over time in real-world conditions, while ISO 27001 is an international standard for information security management.
-This process is a rigorous stress test of the protocol's infrastructure.
+Overview: AltLayer is undergoing a SOC 2 Type II audit alongside ISO 27001 certification, with both targeted for completion in Q1 2026 (AltLayer).
+These are rigorous, independent assessments of security controls and operational resilience.
+SOC 2 Type II evaluates how well these controls function over time, while ISO 27001 is an international standard for information security management.

 Conclusion